-According to the book “Founding Myths: Stories That Hide Our Patriotic Past,” many historians and writers deliberately attributed the Shot Heard Round the World to the Battle of Lexington because that battle, which consisted of 700 British soldiers firing upon just 70 minuteman, better fit the image they wanted to promote of the large bullying British army being defeated by a small defiant army.
+According to the book Founding Myths: Stories That Hide Our Patriotic Past, many historians and writers have instead attributed the Shot Heard Round the World to the Battle of Lexington because that battle, which consisted of 700 British soldiers firing upon just 70 minuteman, better fit the image they wanted to promote of the large bullying British army being defeated by a small defiant army.

 One of the few witnesses to the battle, Paul Revere, who had warned the minutemen of the British advancement on his midnight ride, was present when the British soldiers arrived in Lexington yet did not see who fired the first shot, as he wrote in his personal account of that day:

 “I heard the report [of the gun], turned my head, and saw the smoke in front of the British troops, they immediately gave a great shout, ran a few paces, and then the whole fired.
 I could first distinguish irregular firing, which I suppose was the advance guard, and then platoons.
 At the time I could not see our Militia, for they were covered from me, by a house at the bottom of the street.”

 When the smoke cleared, eight minutemen and one British soldier lay dead.
-Both sides accused each other of firing the first shot, according to the book “Primary Source Accounts of the Revolutionary War.”
+Both sides accused each other of firing the first shot, according to the book Primary Source Accounts of the Revolutionary War.
 One British soldier, William Sutherland, gave his account of the events:

 “I heard Major Pitcairn’s voice call out.
 ‘Soldiers, don’t fire, keep your ranks, form and surround them.’
 Instantly some of the villains [the colonists] who got over the hedge fired at us which our men for the first time returned…”

-Yet, minuteman Sylvanus Wood described Major Pitcairn’s actions differently, stating he:
+Yet, minute man Sylvanus Wood described Major Pitcairn’s actions differently, stating he:

 “…swung his sword, and said, ‘Lay down your arms, you damned rebels, or you are all dead men – fire!’
 Some guns were fired by the British at us from the first platoon, but no person was killed or hurt, being probably charged only with gunpowder…The company immediately dispersed; and while the company was dispersing and leaping over the wall, the second platoon of the British fired, and killed some of our men.
 There was not a gun fired by any of Captain Parker’s company, within my knowledge.”

-After the battle of Lexington was over, the British marched on to Concord where they were finally thwarted by minuteman on North Bridge.
+After the battle of Lexington was over, the British marched on to Concord where they were finally thwarted by minuteman on the North Bridge.

-According to a report from British Lieutenant Colonel Francis Smith, of the 10th Regiment, to General Thomas Gage, the British fired first on North Bridge but the minutemen quickly returned fire and overwhelmed them:
+According to a report from British Lieutenant Colonel Francis Smith, of the 10th Regiment, to General Thomas Gage, the British fired first on the North Bridge but the minutemen quickly returned fire and overwhelmed them: